naturuplift/TechStackAdvisor/README.md

 ## Contributing

 Contributions are welcome!
 Feel free to fork the repository, make changes, and submit pull requests.
 If you have suggestions or encounter issues, please open an issue in the repository.
+Thank you!

 ## License